dermatologist/genomic-tokenizer/README.md

 ## About

-This is a tokenizer for genomic data.
-It is designed to Tokenize DNA sequences in the FASTA format.
+This is a tokenizer for genomic data (DNA sequences) in the FASTA format.
 This is a hobby project that I completed in a couple of hours.
 It is neither tested nor used for model training.
 Feel free to try it and [improve it](/CONTRIBUTING.md).
 Please cite / [contact me](https://nuchange.ca/contact) if you use it in your research.

-## Installation
+## 🚀 Installation

 ```bash
 pip install git+https://github.com/dermatologist/genomic-tokenizer.git
 ```

-## Example usage
+## 🔧 Example usage

 ```python
 from genomic_tokenizer import GenomicTokenizer